-2.6 Calculate and record an Importance Value and Relative Importance Value by species.
+2.6 Calculate and record an Importance Value and Relative Importance Value by species (Table 4).

 Importance Value = Relative Density + Relative Frequency + Relative Basal Area

 And

 Relative Importance Value = (Importance Value /Total Imp.
 Value for all species) x100

 2.7 Make a graph that depicts the importance value for each species on the y-axis and the species on the x-axis.
 Place them on the y-axis in order of Increasing Importance values.
 There should be one line for large trees and one line for small trees.